A Guide to Customer Loyalty: How to Effectively Retain Your Customers

 Just how bad was it?
 About 5 million barrels of oil were accidentally released into the water.
-As you can imagine, the effects of an oil spill this huge has been incredibly disastrous for marine life in the region as well as to the tourism industry and the local community.
+As you can imagine, the effects of an oil spill this huge have been incredibly disastrous for marine life in the region as well as to the tourism industry and the local community.

 This incident was the responsibility of the company, and the public did not like what it did about the situation.
 During a crisis, it is expected of the business leader to assume the role of a spokesperson and address the stakeholders.
 He or she should share information about what actions the company will take to resolve the problem.

 However, for BP, this was not the case.
 The CEO of the company at that time made remarks that were not appropriate for the situation.
-One of the statements of Tony Hayward, the CEO, was that the oil that has been spilt was “relatively small compared to the enormous size of the ocean.”
+One of the statements of Tony Hayward, the CEO, was that the oil that has been spilled was “relatively small compared to the enormous size of the ocean.”